 Much of the time, individuals only plan to utilize their retired worker benefit.
-That is the benefit you learn about on your Social Security statement mailed to you starting on your 60th birthday.
-When you include options, your spouse would have, survivor benefits, and advanced filing options – there are over 20,000 variations about how a married couple could file for benefits.
+That’s the benefit you learn about on your Social Security statement mailed to you starting on your 60th birthday.
+When you begin to include options your spouse would have, survivor benefits, and advanced filing options – there are over 20,000 variations about how a married couple could file for benefits.